 Production: Factory batch production is a difficult challenge and errors can be very costly.
 Thus, before manufacturing the main batch, we must be sure all aspects of production are double and triple checked.
 Final PCB drawings, components, assembly procedures, and accessories quality (like cameras) are all tested in close collaboration with our factory before production begins.
 Our three-stage manufacturing plan is intended to minimize potential errors.
 If we have any problems in stages one or two, we will take action to mitigate them before moving to the next stage.
 This might take some additional time and money, but it will be worth avoiding a mistake in the main production batch.

 Delivery: We have three steps in delivery.
 First, there is delivery from the factory and kit components suppliers to our kitting partner in the USA.
-When all items and kits are assembled and properly marked, we’ll deliver them to Crowd Supply’s warehouse (???
-Mouser???).
+Second, when all items and kits are assembled and properly marked, we’ll deliver them to Crowd Supply’s warehouse.
 Third, there is delivery from Crowd Supply’s warehouse to backers.
 All three steps have potential risks of parcel damage or unexpected delivery delays.
 We will inform all backers of any delays and what we’re doing to avoid them.